Hot swapping: Rationale

-System considerations
+Another use case of hot swapping is to enable faster data synchronization between two devices by not having to power down either device before connecting them together.
+For example, plugging an iPhone to a Mac computer via a USB cable to synchronize data between them does not require powering down either the iPhone or the Mac and waiting for them to restart.
+For even more convenience, data synchronization can be configured to start automatically without user input.
+It is also possible to interrupt the data synchronization at any time simply through unplugging the devices, although it's not recommended to do so until instructed to avoid data corruption.

+Mechanical and electrical design considerations

 Machines that support hot swapping need to be able to modify their operation for the changed configuration, either automatically on detecting the change, or by user intervention.
 All electrical and mechanical connections associated with hot-swapping must be designed so that neither the equipment nor the user can be harmed while hot-swapping.
 Other components in the system must be designed so that the removal of a hot-swappable component does not interrupt operation.

-Mechanical design
+Protection against electrostatic damage

 Protective covering plates, shields, or bezels may be used on either the removable components or the main device itself to prevent operator contact with live powered circuitry, to provide antistatic protection for components being added or removed, or to prevent the removable components from accidentally touching and shorting out the powered components in the operating device.

 Additional guide slots, pins, notches, or holes may be used to aid in proper insertion of a component between other live components, while mechanical engagement latches, handles, or levers may be used to assist in proper insertion and removal of devices that either require large amounts of force to connect or disconnect, or to assist in the proper mating and holding together of power and communications connectors.

-Variations

-There are two slightly differing meanings of the term hot swapping.
-It may refer only to the ability to add or remove hardware without powering down the system, while the system software may have to be notified by the user of the event in order to cope with it.
-Examples include RS-232 and lower-end SCSI devices.
-Examples include USB, FireWire and higher-end SCSI devices.
+Component shutdown procedure before unplugging

 Some implementations require a component shutdown procedure prior to removal.
-This simplifies the design, but such devices are not robust in the case of component failure.
-If a component is removed while it is being used, the operations to that device fail and the user is responsible for retrying if necessary, although this is not usually considered to be a problem.
+This usually results in a simpler design, but such devices are not robust in the case of component failure.
+In such cases, if a component is removed while it is being used, the operations to that device fail and the user is responsible for retrying if necessary.
+In practice, this can be an advantageous trade-off for certain designs where cost matters more than reliability.

-More complex implementations may recommend but do not require that the component be shut down, with sufficient redundancy in the system to allow operation to continue if a component is removed without being shut down.
+More complex implementations may recommend but do not require that the component be shut down.
+In the suboptimal case a component is removed without being shut down, these implementations usually have sufficient redundancy to allow essential operation to continue.
 In these systems hot swap is normally used for regular maintenance to the computer, or to replace a broken component.

+Many devices have functions to eject connected hot-swappable devices to help decrease the chance of data corruption.
+If a device should not be ejected an error message will appear explaining where the device is being used and how to shut it down safely.